 Hacked Verizon accounts ($102.50) are almost ten times more expensive than last year as they are currently being bundled with associated personal data, such as Social Security Number (SSN), Zip Code, and date of birth, and therefore tailor made for identity theft and account takeovers.

-The longstanding scam where phishing links are sent via hacked Skype accounts to the account holder’s entire contact list, has more potential to be lucrative given the increased use of the platform during the pandemic.
+The longstanding scam where phishing links are sent via hacked Skype accounts to the account holder’s entire contact list, has more potential to be lucrative given the increased use of the platform currently.

 This increased activity is a boon to would-be fraudsters, with consumers more likely to create accounts with individual retailers and store payment details for more frequent orders.
-With more overall activity, fraudulent orders are less easy to spot, especially if account holders are less experienced online shoppers forced into new behavior by the pandemic.
+With more overall activity, fraudulent orders are less easy to spot, especially if account holders are less experienced online shoppers.

 Online retail accounts are currently selling for between $4 and $15, with the most expensive being Wowcher ($15), eBay and Amazon (both $14.50).